vymo2013/vymo/README.md

-��#� Vymo Website build with �G�a�t�s�b�y� on top of React �
+��#� Vymo Website build with �Gatsby on top of React
+�
 �